teemulehtinen/run-aplus-front/README.md

 ### Usage

 A-plus is installed in `/srv/aplus`.
+You can mount development version of the source code to `/src/aplus`.
+The container will then copy it to `/srv/aplus` and compile the translation file (django.mo).
+If you mount directly to `/srv/aplus`, you need to manually compile the translation file beforehand, but on the other hand, Django can reload the code and restart the server without restarting the whole container when you edit the source code files.

 You can mount development version of the A+ source code on top of that, if you wish.

 Location `/data` is a volume and contains submission files, database and secret key.